aronl9810/apcsa-freedom-project/blog/entry02.md

 Now we did have a stict deadline for this and it is to complete all the tutorials before winter break because we want to work on the main project over the break.
 The first few months was mostly there for testing and trying out Unity.
 Our next couple of months is working on the main project itself and hopefully pushing it to a full game release.

+**NOTE: We had a little update on this!
+Due to the increase workload (Mainly our English class), our deadline was pushed back to the end of break.
+This means that we will be working on our mini project over the break and starting our main project after the break.**

 At this point, lets highlight my experience during with my tinkering days.
 You can see [Xin Yan's](https://github.com/xinyanh4701/apcsa-freedom-project/blob/main/blog/entry02.md) journey here.

 Before jumping into the tutorial, I need to learn the C# programming language.
 I found a tutorial where I can learn [C# in 10 minutes of less](https://www.youtube.com/watch?v=IFayQioG71A).
 This tutorial although fast, will teach you the basics of C#.
 What I found surprising is that C# is basically similar to Java with some slight wording differences.
 This is good as I keep learning Java, I can translate that to C#.